The title matches are set for the girls volleyball state tournament

 The Minnesota Star Tribune

 The Class 4A state championship matchup is set.
-The semifinals in Class 3A, 2A and 1A are today.
+Now, so are the finals in Class 3A, 2A and 1A.

-Follow live scoring of each game on Strib Varsity.
+Scroll through the scoreboard on Strib Varsity to find final results.
 View brackets for the state tournaments here, or catch up on what happened on the opening day of the tournament Wednesday and the second day of the tournament on Thursday.

 Friday’s schedule